Built-in Plugin

 .

-, this task won't execute auto merge logic, because assignee
+, this task will not automatically merge the PR because the assignee

 .